Introduction to Challenging a Gift and Transfer of Money Because of Elder Financial Abuse, Lack of Capacity and Undue Influence

 The above definitions may seem complicated and in fact… they are, both legally and medically.
 As a result, many times a determination cannot be made until medical proofs are established.
 If you have questions about the topic of capacity because you believe elder financial abuse and exploitation may have taken place, please contact me, Fredrick P. Niemann, a New Jersey lawyer experienced in cases involving elder abuse and financial exploitation.
 I can be reached toll-free at (855) 376-5291 or email firstname.lastname@example.org.
 Let’s meet and discuss your concerns.

-What is Undue Influence & How Does it Apply When Contesting Gifts and Transfer of Money ($$$) Because of Undue Influence and Similar Grounds?
+What is Undue Influence & How Does it Apply When Contesting a Gift and the Transfer of Money ($$$) Because of Undue Influence and Similar Grounds?

-Sometimes gifts are made, money given away, wills signed and trusts funded because a person exercised undue influence over an elderly and vulnerable person.
+Sometimes gifts are made, contracts signed, the money given away, wills executed, and trusts funded because a person exercised undue influence over an elderly and vulnerable person.
 But what does the term “undue influence” mean under New Jersey law?
-Let’s find out now.
+Let’s find out by reading the next section of this page.

-- The influence must overpower and compromise a person’s mind at the time the will or trust was signed or a gift was made.
+- The influence must overpower and compromise a person’s mind at the time the will or trust was signed, the gift made, or the contract signed.

-- That influence caused the person to execute a will, trust or make a gift that he or she would not have made but for the undue influence.
+- This influence caused the person to execute a will, trust or make a gift that he or she would not have made but for the undue influence.

 What is Undue Influence and How Does it Apply to Elder Abuse and Financial Exploitation